 Interest Rate Outlook.
 To make its interest rate outlook determination, the sponsor considered various factors including, but not limited to, the Federal Reserve's "dot plot" chart and economist survey forecasts for short-term interest rates (i.e. federal funds rate) and 10-year U.S. Treasury bond yields.
-The dot plot is a chart that records each Federal Reserve official's forecast for the central bank's key short-term interest rate (i.e. federal funds rate) funds rate).
+The dot plot is a chart that records each Federal Reserve official's forecast for the central bank's key short-term interest rate (i.e. federal funds rate).
 The dots on the chart reflect what each Federal Reserve official thinks would be an appropriate target range for the federal funds rate at the end of each calendar year for the next three years as well as a dot for the longer run.

 The sponsor's interest rate outlook for this trust is "rising".
 This means that the sponsor believes that there is a greater likelihood of a rising interest rate environment, even if the extent of the increases is minimal, over the life of the trust.
 If the interest rate outlook were "declining", this would mean that the sponsor believes that there was a greater likelihood of a declining interest rate environment, even if the extent of the decrease is minimal, over the life of the trust.
-The sponsor's outlook for this trust was determined as of the "Security Selection Date" on July 27, 2020.
+The sponsor's outlook for this trust was determined as of the "Security Selection Date" on January 25, 2021.

 Rising Interest Rate Outlook Strategy.
-Because the sponsor's interest rate outlook for the trust is "rising", the trust's portfolio was divided into five asset segments as of the Security Selection Date: approximately 40% invested in the equity securities of operating companies traded on a U.S. exchange, which may include securities of all market capitalizations; approximately 5% invested in common stock of one or more funds that invest primarily in publicly traded companies involved in the mining for gold or other precious metals; approximately 10% invested in common stock of one or more funds that invest primarily in foreign or domestic convertible securities, either directly or indirectly by investing in other funds which themselves invest directly in convertible securities; approximately 15% invested in common stock of one or more funds that invest primarily in investment grade bond strategies, which may include bond issuers from foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in high yield bond (known as "junk bonds") strategies, which may include senior loans and bond issuers from foreign markets, including issuers from emerging markets.
+Because the sponsor's interest rate outlook for the trust is "rising", the trust's portfolio was divided into five asset segments as of the Security Selection Date: approximately 40% invested in the equity securities of operating companies traded on a U.S. exchange, which may include securities of all market capitalizations; approximately 5% invested in common stock of one or more funds that invest primarily in publicly traded companies involved in the mining for gold or other precious metals; approximately 10% invested in common stock of one or more funds that invest primarily in foreign or domestic convertible securities, either directly or indirectly by investing in other funds which themselves invest directly in convertible securities; approximately 15% invested in common stock of one or more funds that invest primarily in investment grade bond strategies, which may include bond issuers from foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in common stock of one or more funds that invest primarily in foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in determine the securities is approximately 30% invested in common stock of one or more funds that invest primarily in foreign markets, including issuers from emerging markets and approximately 30% invested in common stock of one or more funds that invest primarily in high yield bond (known as "junk bonds") strategies, which may include senior loans and bond issuers from foreign markets, including issuers from emerging markets.
 These weightings may vary thereafter.
 The trust is not actively managed and the portfolio will not be changed in response to a change in the sponsor's interest rate outlook during the trust's life.